-A new safety kit is in development to facilitate real-time monitoring of the telltale signs of drowsiness.
+A new safety kit is in development to facilitate real-time monitoring of the telltale signs of pilot drowsiness.
 It is composed of smart cameras and wearable electronics, and it is hoped that by deploying it in commercial passenger aircraft there will be an increase in the safety records of the global aviation industry.

 The kit is developed by the HIPNOSIS consortium, with the sole mission of improving the evaluation of fatigue levels in pilot through a series of innovative tools.
 The combination of a specialised vision-based system and bio-physiological signal sensors will give an accurate assessment of whether a pilot is becoming dangerously drowsy during a flight.
 HIPNOSIS was able to develop the kit after winning an EU tender, as part of the Clean Sky 2 Joint Undertaking, which is an EU research programme dedicated entirely to aeronautics.